Bhattacharya-Lab/DisCovER/README.md

 $ cd d1a9xb1/                     (Target directory contains respective input files as mentioned above)
 $ ../../discover -T ../template_library/ -L ../template_library/template_list.txt -q d1a9xb1 -o ./ -d rawdistpred.current -m /home/XXXX/bin/modeller9.20/bin/modpy.sh -n 50 -c 0.30
 ```
 The first-ranked predicted 3D model will be named as `seq_model1.pdb` and the corresponding alignment file is named as `top1.fasta`.
+If DisCovER is run without MODELLER (-m), then only `top1.fasta` file will be generated.

 ### Generating input files from Query sequence